The Future of Burlington — High-Speed Broadband

 What does this mean for Burlington?

-With this new found title, Burlington will be able to offer one gigabit-per-second fiber internet service to all residents and businesses in the area, and have access to internet2, a large network of colleges and Universities that can share information, through a direct connection at the University of Vermont.
+Burlington will be able to offer one gigabit-per-second fiber internet service to all residents and businesses in the area, and have access to internet2, a large network of colleges and Universities that can share information, through a direct connection at the University of Vermont.

-With the help of Champlain's Centers of Excellence, US Ignite hopes to create 60 next-generation applications and 200 community test beds where these applications can be developed, tested, researched and deployed, over the next five years.
+With the help of Champlain's Centers of Experience, US Ignite hopes to create 60 next-generation applications and 200 community test beds where these applications can be developed, tested, researched and deployed, over the next five years.

 What does this mean for Champlain?